KrisJordan/blackjack/README.markdown

  architecture is that events can be logged to an append-only file and easily replayed to return a game to any state.
 The write-ahead log for this game is stored in your current working directory under `.blackjack.aof`.
-Its format is a simple, JSON serialization, whose first serializes the top-level of a `Game` and subsequent lines are `Event` objects transforming the game's state.
+Its format is a simple, JSON serialization, that first serializes the `Game`s initial state followed by a stream of `Event` objects transforming the game's state.

 ## Codewalk, Top-down